This company combines impressive quality with a generous valuation: United States Steel Corporation (X) - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 0.04, X has a forward annual dividend rate of 0.20.
-Against a Trailing Annual Dividend Yield of 0.17%, it implies a Forward Annual Dividend Yield of 0.85%.
+According to the company, the forward annual dividend rate for X is 0.20, from 0.04 in the trailing year.
+Against a Trailing Annual Dividend Yield of 0.15%, it implies a Forward Annual Dividend Yield of 0.85%.
 The stock’s 5-year Average Dividend Yield is 0.86.

 Earnings Estimates

-As of right now, 0 analysts gave their recommendation on the stock of the company.
-On average, analysts expect EPS of $0 for the current quarter, with a high estimate of $0 and a low estimate of $0, while EPS last year was $5.36.
-The consensus estimate for the next quarter is $0, with high estimates of $0 and low estimates of $0.
+There are 8 different market analysts currently analyzing its stock.
+On average, analysts expect EPS of $2.4 for the current quarter, with a high estimate of $3.1 and a low estimate of $1.6, while EPS last year was $5.36.
+The consensus estimate for the next quarter is $1.5, with high estimates of $1.94 and low estimates of $0.92.

 Revenue Estimates